lannooo/OmniSafeGuarding/BENCHMARKS.md

 ## Notes

-- Some OmniUBench datasets are not available on Hugging Face.
+- Some datasets are not available on Hugging Face.
+Non-Hugging Face datasets can be placed directly in this repository (or another agreed path) and managed together with the downloaded datasets.
 - For datasets with mini/partial external packages, the provided files are subsets for quick evaluation and do not include full datasets.
-- Non-Hugging Face datasets can be placed directly in this repository (or another agreed path) and managed together with the downloaded datasets.
 - Some datasets may require extra external files beyond the Hugging Face snapshot.
 By convention, place those supplemental files under `data/external/`.
 For example, Aegis-2.0 may need `data/external/Suicide_Detection_filtered.csv` to restore missing self-harm-related content during loading.
 - As you provide more dataset repo IDs, just edit `hf_datasets.txt`.
 - As you add more external datasets, extend `prepare_omniubench_data_external.sh` with additional functions.